 VAL DI FUNES

-Next, drive to Val di Funes.
-The churches of San Giovanni and Santa Maddalena backed by the jagged peaks of the Puez-Odle massif are a photographer’s dream.
+Next, we drove to Val di Funes.
+The churches of San Giovanni and Santa Maddalena, backed by the jagged peaks of the Puez-Odle massif, are a photographer’s dream.

-Take some time to amble along the Panoramaweg and Sunnenseitenweg paths that meander through the meadows.
+We spend some time ambling along the Panoramaweg and Sunnenseitenweg paths that meander through the meadows.
 It’s a beautiful spot to stroll in the fading light.
 We cover more great things to do in the area in our guide to Val di Funes.

 Spend the night at San Pietro in Val di Funes.